ByteSliceHQ/deepdish/README.md

 Create a `deepdish.ts` file in the `app` directory of your Next.js project.
 Import the `deepdish` function from `@deepdish/cms` and initialize it with your configuration.

 > [!Note]
-> The `deepdish` function creates components based on your configuration.
-Ensure you export them so they can be used throughout your application.
+> The `deepdish` function creates components and middleware based on your configuration.
+Ensure you export them so they can be used within your application.

 ```ts
 import { deepdish } from '@deepdish/cms'